10 Best Parental Control Apps for Android and iOS (Honest Comparison)

 • Should younger kids and teens use the same setup?

-No. Younger kids want hard caps and category-level web filtering, which favours Qustodio, Family Link, or Kidslox.
-Teens want conversation-friendly awareness over hard blocking, which favours Bark or a lighter touch with Family Link’s weekly summary.
+No. Younger kids want hard caps and category-level web filtering, which favors Qustodio, Family Link, or Kidslox.
+Teens want conversation-friendly awareness over hard blocking, which favors Bark or a lighter touch with Family Link’s weekly summary.
 Splitting the household profile between the two approaches usually beats running one tool across both age groups.

 • Why are the Play Store ratings on some of these apps so low?